Nicolelam8891/newsreader/newsreader/README.md

 🌱As a user, I can click the news article card and a single article page will populate.
 <br></br>
 ⚡Acceptance criteria: I will see a detailed view for each article containing a headline, image, data, content, and source.
 Only one article will be displayed.
 There will be a home button, there will be a header and there will not be a search bar.
+DarkSky logo can also be utilized as a home button.
 When a user clicks on the link to read more about the article, they will be transferred to the the article url and can read the rest of the article.
 </details>
 <br></br>